peterhinch/micropython_ra8875/docs/DRIVER.md

  one bit per pixel as a horizontally mapped array.
 It is rendered at `x, y` and the glyph is organised as `rows, cols`.
 Rendering uses the supplied foreground and background colors.
+ 12. `draw_str` Args `s, x, y, fgcolor, bgcolor, scale=0` Render a string `s` at location `x`, `y` using the RA8875 internal font.
+Rendering uses the supplied foreground and background colors.
+Glyphs are fixed-pitch and default to 8 bits wide by 16 high.
+They can be scaled by factors of 2, 3 or 4 by passing `scale` values of 1-3.

 Touchpanel (TP) methods required by GUI:
  1. `ready` No args.
 Returns `True` if TP data is available.